 Q: A friend told me not to give my daughter fish because of the risk of mercury poisoning.
 Is it okay for young children to eat fish?

 A: It’s too bad that methyl mercury has made families wary of serving fish.
-Fish is not only an excellent source of protein and low in fat, it’s the best source of omega-3 fatty acids docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) essential for brain development.
+Fish is not only an excellent source of protein, it’s the best source of omega-3 fatty acids docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) essential for brain development.